na-na-hi/renget/archive/chrprompt2.md

 Q3: Have you ever come across any *Bad Dragons* when adventuring?
 >I don't think my answer would be very PG.
 I will say that when I first showed up to this world, a dragonite lady let me stay at her house.
 She wasn't bad though.
 Pretty nice actually.
 She told me about the guild and all the weird human roleplayers there which is how I ended up finding it.
 Q3: Does it feel weird to have four tentacle-like ribbons and four legs now, instead of two arms and two legs?
 How long did it take you to get used to your new limbs?
+>It took me several days to figure out basic walking.
+The ribbons came really naturally though.
+I don't really know how they work, but they kind of just do whatever I want them to.
+Sometimes they even do things I don't tell them to do such as picking flowers or dusting off my dresses.
+For some reason when I see emotions through them.
+The best way I've been able to describe it is colors, but it's a really alien perception that I don't really understand myself.
+They're a little different for everybody, and they mix together very strangely.
+Adrian's are always mixed with red, even on the rare occasions I see him sad.
+Bellossom's got a light blue mixed into everything, even when she's happy.
+Vileplume has a constant grey shade over everything with a hint of yellow.
+I'd like to try it out on more guild members, but I don't think wrapping ribbons around people without consent is a good idea.
 Q4: You know everybody hates your fruity act, right?
+>Adrian tells me all the time.
+I know he secretly loves it though, even if though ribbons tell me he really doesn't.
+Honestly though, I wasn't nearly as zesty as a human.
+Don't get me wrong, I was definitely the lover type, but I think turning into a sylveon has just made me more comfortable with flirting.
+>Also, I know how everyone else feels about it, and I know some of you really enjoy it.
+I see you blushing.
+You know who you are, and I know how you feel.
+Don't feel so ashamed of it, just come and talk to me sometime.

 ###KFC
 Q1 : Are you aware of any threats to Clover Guild?